 The Zoic 2P is new for 2019 and, like most of MSR”s new tents, it includes MSR’s new Xtreme Shield waterproof coating.
 MSR did not tape the seams on the tent, and instead used precision stitching to prevent leaking.
 If you are going to encounter heavy rain, then you should grab some seam sealer before heading out.
 If the lack of taped seams is a dealbreaker, then you should check out the Dragonfly 2 from Nemo which is about the same size, but is made from lighter weight material.

 The best tent for the budget-conscious

-Why should you buy this: With a price tag that undercuts most of its competition, the Clip Flashlight 2 provides ample room for two people and their gear.
+Why you should buy this: With a price tag that undercuts most of its competition, the Clip Flashlight 2 is suitable for two people and their gear.

 Who’s it for: Backpackers looking for a tent that is comfortable on the trail but won’t break the bank.